Benefits Of LGBTQ Therapy

 - One long-term study found that transgender individuals were six times more likely to have an anxiety or mood disorder, and six times more likely to attempt suicide than individuals without gender incongruence.

-- In 2022, 60% of youth who identified as LGBTQIA+ and wanted to get mental health services were not able to do so.
+- In 2022, 60% of youth who identified as LGBTQIA+ and wanted to get mental health services like LGBTQ affirmative therapy were not able to do so.

 Identifying with a gender identity besides “cisgender,” a gender expression besides “gender-confirming,” or a sexual orientation besides “heterosexual” does not make someone more likely to experience a mental illness in their life.
 However, the lived experience of LGBTQ+ mistreatment does.
-While many spaces are still not inclusive, affirmative therapy can provide a safe space for these individuals to process and understand their lived experiences, get connected with other therapeutic support services or peers, and receive gender-affirming care.
-To find a therapist that offers therapy in this area, consider both in-person and online therapy services for LGBTQ adults.
+While many spaces are still not inclusive, affirmative therapy with an LGBTQ therapist can provide a safe space for these individuals to process and understand their lived experiences, get connected with other therapeutic support services or peers, and receive gender-affirming care.
+To find a therapist that offers therapy and counseling in this area, consider both in-person and online therapy services for LGBTQ adults.

 LGBTQIA+ stigma in healthcare settings